robalb/shellcode-playground/readme.md

 - `make debug` launches a gdb session with your compiled shellcode.
 Useful to inspect its behaviour

-- `make dis` will inspect the shellcode bytes next to the assembly instructions.
+- `make dis` will print the shellcode bytes next to the assembly instructions.
   Example output:
   ```